Gender Equality at the Kiel Institute

 The provisions of the Schleswig-Holstein Gender Equality Act are applied by the Institute in accordance with the research-related gender equality standards.

-In accordance with Section 11 of the Gender Equality Act, the Institute establishes an affirmative action plan for women every four years.
-The plan includes:
+The Presidential Office of the Institute develops an affirmative action plan for women every two years.
+The plan includes topics as follows:

 - Gender composition statistics

 - Projected personnel development potentials

 - Particular personnel management objectives for the next two years

 The Institute’s Equal Opportunity Officer is involved, from the beginning, in all hiring decisions and all measures that affect the Institute’s personnel.
 Weekly meetings with the Scientific and Administrative Directors and the Employee Council give opportunity to discuss gender equality matters.
 The Equal Opportunity Officer also participates in the monthly meetings between the President and the Employee Council, and attends, as a guest, the biannual meetings of the Institute’s Foundation Council.
 The Equal Opportunity Officer of the Kiel University is also involved in hiring procedures for joint positions at the Institute and the University.

 The Institute received in 2010 and again in 2013 a certificate for its equal opportunity endeavors (Total E-Quality).